-You will like this place.
-There's so much history here its hard to know where to begin.
-Its old.
-The head bartender is Ms. Beverly and she's been running it since the late eighties.
-I bring her up because she's tough and she doesn't take any shit.
-She and the other lady who run it have full-on opinions so don't get involved in their chit-chat.
+You will like this place: There's so much history its hard to know where to begin, it's old.
+The head bartender is Ms. Beverly and she's been running it since the late '80s.
+I bring her up because she's tough, and doesn't take any shit.
+She and the other lady who run it have full-on opinions, so don't get involved in their chit-chat.
 It won't be directed at you

-If you have a pet peeve for drinking around people who don't know what respect is don't worry...they won't be around long.
 Go upstairs.
-The staircase is lined with polaroid’s that display revelry that took place from the 90's until present.
+The staircase is lined with polaroid’s that display revelry that took place from the '90s until present.
 You will go back downstairs through full on western style bat-wing doors.